cloudmesh/classes/docs/source/overview.rst

 * Fridays 09:30am - 10:45am EST, I2 150

-For the 100% online students a time will be determined, but we will start with the office hour times.
+For the 100% online students see the office hours.

 Office Hours